tum-pbs/pbdl-book/overview-optconv.md

 Another attractive variant of Newton's method can be derived by restricting $L$ to be a classical $L^2$ loss.
 This gives the _Gauss-Newton_ (GN) algorithm.
 Thus, we still use $\Delta = - \frac{J^T}{H}$ , but
-rely on a squared loss of the form $L=|f|^2$￼ with an arbitrary $f(x)$.
+rely on a squared loss of the form $L=|f|^2$￼ for an arbitrary $f(x)$.
-The derivatives of $f$ are denoted by $J_f, H_f$, in contrast to the generic $J,H$ are for $L$, as before.
+The derivatives of $f$ are denoted by $J_f, H_f$, in contrast to the generic $J,H$ for $L$, as before.
 Due to the chain rule, we have $J=2~f^T J_f$.
 % J chain rule; J_f matrix has f==m rows, right x==N columns; we need update in x

-The second derivative yields the following expression, which we, for GN, simplify by omitting second-order terms in the second line below:
+The second derivative yields the following expression.
+For GN, we simplify it by omitting the second-order terms in the second line below:

 $$\begin{aligned}
     H &= 2 J_f^T J_f + 2 f^T H_f \\